Avnii16/Avnii16/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

-## What is Hacktoberfest-practice?
+## What is HacktoberFest-Practice?

-Project Showcase is a collection of all the amazing things built by the members of the community
+> #### This is a Practise Repo for you awesome people, to practise Pull requests by doing easy stuff. and also Showcase your names in this HacktoberFest Practise Repo, and let your sweet 💖 memory embbed here.

 ## [Design-and-Code](https://discord.gg/druweDMn3s)